Sylvain Geboers: Grand Prix racing

-Geboers' impressive performance at the Motocross des Nations got the attention of the Matchless motorcycle company who offered him support for the 1965 season.
-Matchless had introduced a new four-stroke Model G85CS race bike however, by the mid 1960s the heavier four-stroke motorcycles were being rendered obsolete by advances in two-stroke engine technology which made apparent the importance of lightness and agility in motocross racing.
-Geboers failed to score any world championship points for the Matchless team that year.
-He was once again named to the Belgian team in the 1965 Motocross des Nations event held at the Namur Circuit in Belgium where the Belgian team once again finished second to the British team.
+Geboers' impressive performance at the Motocross des Nations got the attention of the Matchless motorcycle company who offered him support for the 1965 season riding their new four-stroke Model G85CS race bike.
+However, by the mid 1960s heavier four-stroke motorcycles like Matchless were being rendered obsolete by rapid advances in two-stroke engine technology which made apparent the importance of lightness and agility in motocross racing, and Geboers failed to score any world championship points that year.
+He was once again named to the Belgian team in the 1965 Motocross des Nations event held at the Namur Circuit in Belgium where the Belgian team once again finished second to the British team led by Jeff Smith and Don Rickman.

 Geboers competed in the 1966 250cc World Championship riding a Lindström motorcycle.
 Lindströms were Husqvarna motorcycles modified by Swedish engine tuner Göte Lindström to withstand the rigors of motocross.
 He scored his first world championship points while riding a Lindström at the 1966 500cc Danish Grand Prix where he finished in third place behind Rolf Tibblin (ČZ) and Paul Friedrichs (ČZ).
 Geboers joined the Belgian team for the 1966 Motocross des Nations event at Remalard, France where they finished second to the British team for the third consecutive year.

-Geboers switched to a ČZ motorcycle for the 1967 season, as the Czechoslovakian company had become the premier manufacturer of motocross bikes in the late 1960s.
+Geboers switched to a ČZ motorcycle for the 1967 season, as the Czechoslovak company had become the premier manufacturer of motocross bikes in the late 1960s.
 He was named to the Belgian team for the 1967 Trophée des Nations event in Holice, Czechoslovakia.
 Geboers placed 16th as the Belgian team finished in fifth place.
 At the 1967 Motocross des Nations event in Markelo, Holland, he failed to score any points as the Belgian team finished in third place.